jorgeberrizbeitia/stripe-mern-stack/README.md

 # STRIPE REGISTER

-- Create an account or log into [Stripe](https://stripe.com/)
+- Create an account or log into [Stripe](https://stripe.com/) and go to the Stripe Dashboard.

-- In the Stripe Dashboard make sure you can see your three credential values: Cloud Name, API Key and API Secret.
-You will need all three later.

 - Check on the right bottom segment, a section for Developers, where you will see a `Publishable key` and a `Secret key`.
 You will need to use these two values during the implementation.